Under the hood of $1.5T bill for Ukraine, pandemic, agencies

 People are also reading…

 In the world of foreign aid, $13.6 billion is real money.
-By comparison, the measure also includes $3.3 billion in military assistance for Israel, long a top recipient of such help.
+By comparison, the overall bill also includes $3.3 billion in military assistance for Israel, long a top recipient of such help.
 There's $1.65 billion for Jordan and $1.3 billion for Egypt.

 Overall, annual U.S. foreign assistance for economic, military and humanitarian programs comes to around $50 billion, according to the nonpartisan Congressional Research Service.
 That's less than 1% of this year's federal budget, though it makes the U.S. the world's biggest provider of foreign aid.